 What Happened in December 2025

 In early December 2025, an atmospheric river system — the kind Pacific Northwesterners call a Pineapple Express — made landfall on the Washington coast and pushed deep into the Cascades.
-For Stehekin, a community of roughly 85 to 95 year-round residents nestled at the head of Lake Chelan and accessible only by boat, floatplane, or trail, the storm arrived on terrain already compromised.
-The 2024 Pioneer Fire had burned nearly 40,000 acres in the upper watershed, leaving soils across steep slopes unstabilized, stripped of the root systems that had historically moderated runoff.
+For Stehekin, a community of roughly 85 to 95 year-round residents nestled at the head of Lake Chelan and accessible only by boat, floatplane, or trail, the storm arrived on terrain that had already seen significant disturbance that season.
+The 2024 Pioneer Fire had burned nearly 40,000 acres in the lower Stehekin Valley and along the Lake Chelan shoreline corridor, destabilizing slopes in those areas and contributing to erosion and landslides closer to the lake.
+The fire did not burn in the upper watershed above Company Creek Road, and its effects are not considered a direct factor in the river's behavior at the levee site.

 The Stehekin River rose to what hydrologists would record as the second-largest flood in the valley's measured history.
 A 400-foot levee gave way.
-The river, carrying the enormous load of sediment and woody debris that a post-fire landscape delivers, abandoned its recent channel and spread across the lower valley.
+The river, carrying the enormous load of sediment and woody debris that a flood of this magnitude delivers, abandoned its recent channel and spread across the lower valley.
 The ground it chose was Company Creek Road — the only surface route connecting roughly a quarter of the community's homes to the rest of Stehekin.

 December 2025